 An individual who can be reasonably accommodated for a job without undue hardship will be given the same consideration for that position as any other applicant.

 The Linn-Mar Community School District will also accommodate nursing mothers for up to one year after the birth of their child by providing a reasonable break time and a private location, other than a bathroom, to express milk.

-As used in this policy, the following terms referenced from the Americans with Disabilities Act have the indicated meaning and will be adhered to in relation to the Pregnancy Discrimination policy.
+Definitions: As used in this policy, the following terms referenced from the Americans with Disabilities Act have the indicated meaning and will be adhered to in relation to Policy 403.40 Pregnancy Discrimination:

 - Disability refers to a physical or mental impairment that substantially limits one or more of the major life activities of an individual.
 An individual who has such an impairment, has a record of such an impairment, or is regarded as having such an impairment is a disabled individual.